carbon-language/carbon-lang/docs/design/expressions/README.md

 -   Each node represents a precedence group.

--   When an expression is composed of different precedence groups, the interpretation is determined by the precedence edges:
+-   When an expression is composed from different precedence groups, the interpretation is determined by the precedence edges:

     -   A precedence edge A --> B means that A is lower precedence than B, so A